Bobby Russell: As a performer

 As a singer, Russell's biggest chart success was his self-penned "Saturday Morning Confusion", a top 25 country hit and No. 28 pop hit in the early fall of 1971.
 The song was a first-person account of a family man suffering from a hangover and trying to find peace and quiet to sleep it off, but constantly being henpecked by the kids, wife and neighbors.
 Also penned and sung by Russell was 1974's "Go Chase Your Rainbow", his highest-charting entry in Australia.

 Other songs that Russell recorded were "Better Homes and Gardens", "1432 Franklin Pike Circle Hero", "For a While We Helped Each Other Out", "Our Love Will Rise Again", "How You Gonna Stand It", and "Mid American Manufacturing Tycoon".
 He also wrote and recorded "Summer Sweet" for the Disney live-action Rascal in 1969 and wrote and sang the title song "As Far as I'm Concerned" over the opening credits of The Grasshopper.

 Death

-Russell died in Nicholasville, Kentucky, of coronary artery disease on November 19, 1992.
+Russell was married to Cynthia Jo Horton Russell, at the time of his death from coronary artery disease, on November 19, 1992 in Nicholasville, Kentucky.
 He was 52 years old.